Tool Kit

 - Over-the-counter medications

-In addition, workers who drive while impaired may expose their supervisor and employer to legal liability and penalties.
-Action may be taken under the Motor Vehicle Act, the Workers Compensation Act, civil law, and criminal law, especially if a crash injures someone.
+In addition, workers who drive while impaired risk exposing themselves, their supervisor, and their employer to legal liability.
+Penalties may be levied under the Motor Vehicle Act, the Workers Compensation Act, civil law, and criminal law, especially if a crash injures someone.

 Warning signs of impairment

-Employers, supervisors, drivers, and co-workers all need to be on alert for impairment in the workplace.
-Warning signs and symptoms may vary from person to person.
+Warning signs and symptoms of substance-related impairment may vary from person to person.

 General signs of impairment include: